 Browsers have proprietary rendering engines with idiosyncrasies that may cause a difference in the appearance of a page when compared with other browsers.

-evergreen browsers (Chrome, Firefox, Internet Explorer 11, Edge, etc.) are continually updated and are standards-compliant with insignificant cross-browser differences (in our drive for perfection we still make adjustments for those insignificant differences).
+evergreen browsers (Chrome, Firefox, Microsoft Edge, etc.) are continually updated (assuming the user allows it) and are standards-compliant with insignificant cross-browser differences, with some exceptions we have encountered:

 Google Chrome & Opera: Opera is now using the Chrome rendering engine so our references here to Chrome include Opera (or is Chrome using the super-fast Opera engine?).
 Chrome responds correctly to standard styles with some exceptions.
 Occasionally a page may open with unexpected scrollbars - reloading the page usually fixes it (press F5 or click the recycle icon on the address bar).